 During the business session, members:

-recognized Port Wentworth United Methodist Church for winning the One Matters Award, presented by Discipleship Ministries;
+recognized Emanuel UMC for winning the One Matters Award, presented by Discipleship Ministries;

-Eighteen pastors retired, and six were recognized for achieving their 50th anniversary in ministry.
-Twenty-seven clergy and clergy spouses who died in the past year were remembered during the memorial service.
+One person was ordained into the Order of Elder, and four persons were commissioned as provisional elders.
+Eleven pastors retired, and five were recognized for achieving their 50th anniversary in ministry.
+Forty-five clergy and clergy spouses who died in the past year were remembered during the memorial service.

 As Bishop Bryan closed the 2021 Annual Conference session he read Psalm 84 and encouraged South Georgia United Methodists to stay together and be doorkeepers.

 “Aren’t we ready to be back in worship, in church together?
 The psalmist expresses it perfectly: ‘My soul longs for this,’” Bishop Bryan said.
 “I hope the pandemic has helped teach us all to stay in touch with our deep longing that God has given us to be together.
 This is the way God created us.
 This is the need the church fulfills.
 It’s part of who we are.”

 Local churches should be places where all can come and find security and a spiritual home, he said.